Sexual abuse scandal in the Roman Catholic Diocese of San Diego: Reverend Edward Anthony Rodrigue

 During the early 1970s, Rodrigue worked in several parishes in the diocese, being transferred frequently when accusations of sexual abuse arose.
 According to Rodrigue, in 1976 ten parents at a parish in El Centro complained about him.
 Bishop Leo Maher put him on the waiting list for admittance to the House of Affirmation, a treatment facility for priests in Whitinsville, Massachusetts.
 In the meantime, Maher assigned him to Our Lady of Soledad Parish in Coachella.
 Rodrigue was arrested in 1977 for performing oral sex on a teenage hitchhiker, but Maher persuaded police to let him handle it.
 In 1979, Rodrigue ended up at St. George Parish in Ontario, California.
 At that time, St. George was part of the Diocese of San Diego.

 Rodrigue was charged in 1979 with molesting a boy at St. George and was sentenced to probation.
 He would attend the physical education classes at the parish school and wrestle with the boys.
 The diocese then sent him to a treatment center in Azusa for 11 months.
 After finishing treatment, the diocese assigned him temporarily to St. Joseph the Worker Parish in Loma Linda before he retired in 1983.
 The Vatican laicized Rodrigue in 1992.

 In April 1997, Rodrigue was babysitting a 10-year-old child with developmental disabilities in Highland.
 When the mother returned, she noticed a hickey on her son's neck.
 He then told her that Rodrigue tried to kiss him and groped his genitals.
 Police arrested him and charged him with sexual abuse.
 He admitted to investigators that he had abuse four or five boys every year of his 22 years as a priest.
 Rodrigue pleaded guilty to two counts of lewd and lascivious acts with a minor and was sentenced to 10 years in prison.

-In June 2003, two brother sued the diocese, claiming that Rodrigue sexually abused them at St. George when one was age seven and the other was age 12.They also sued the Diocese of San Bernardino, which now had jurisdiction over St. George.
+In June 2003, two brothers sued the diocese, claiming that Rodrigue sexually abused them at St. George when one was age seven and the other was age 12.They also sued the Diocese of San Bernardino, which now had jurisdiction over St. George.
 By September 2003, the two dioceses were facing five sexual abuse lawsuits involving Rodrigue.